NG-ZORRO/ng-zorro-antd/components/modal/doc/index.en-US.md

 > The default state of `<nz-modal>` will not be automatically cleared.
 If you wish to open new content each time, use the `NzModalService` service to create modals (when created as a service, the `nzAfterClose` event will be listened by default aim to destroy the modal).

+> Modals created through the `NzModalService` service need you to manage their own life cycle.
+For example, when you switch the page route, the modal box created by service will not be destroyed automatically.
+You need to use the modal box's reference to manually destroy it (`NzModalRef.close()` or `NzModalRef.destroy()`).

 #### Using service to create Normal Mode modal

 > You can call `NzModalService.create(options)` to dynamically create **normal mode** modals, where `options` is an object that supports the support given in the API above **normal mode** parameters